-For Al, the blues bug bit at a young age when he was taken to hear the famed duo of SONNY TERRY & BROWNIE McGHEE at Toronto’s Riverboat coffeehouse.
+The blues bug bit at a young age when Al was taken to hear the famed duo of SONNY TERRY & BROWNIE McGHEE at Toronto’s Riverboat coffeehouse.
 His interest in the music immediately sky-rocketed, and over the years he saw the duo no less than forty times.
 He discovered many blues greats that were regularly touring through the city.
 Moving into his twenties while playing in local Toronto blues bands, Al sought out many of his musical heroes, seeking both advice and inspiration.
-He considers himself fortunate to have sat in with blues giants such as MUDDY WATERS, WILLIE DIXON, SUNNYLAND SLIM and many more.
+He considers himself fortunate to have sat in with blues giants such as MUDDY WATERS, WILLIE DIXON, KOKO TAYLOR, SUNNYLAND SLIM and many more.
 A long friendship ensued with Chicago harmonica player CAREY BELL who mentored him on the instrument.
 Hearing him now, there’s no doubt he has learned his lessons well.
 He has played this forward and continues to offer instructional harmonica workshops at festivals and music camps across the country.
 Al continues to keep himself busy with live gigs and a new album is in the works for 2023.